MoserMichael/my-notes/dev-gotchas.md

 (should have started a log like this ages ago.
 Writing stuff down helps with clarifying the subject matter)

 ---13/08/21 14:31:52----------------------

-Other essential kubectl commands, really helpful ones.
+Other essential kubectl commands, really helpful ones for solving real problems with kubernetes usage.

 This lists all events that happened in the namespace; Pods starting and crashing, etc. etc.